georgistoychev003/ReturnManagementSystem/Documentation/Sprint-Notes.md

 A warning was given to Marcelo to get more involved into the project and stick with the deadlines.

 Afterward, we did the scrum poker planning to evaluate the weight of each task, and then we stared to fill in the issues into GitLab's backlog.
-We did not manage to finalize all the issues into GitLab, so we gave each member to convert 3 user stories to issues(tasks) by the following day.
+We did not manage to finalize all the issues into GitLab, so we gave each member to convert three user stories to issues(tasks) by the following day.

 ### sprint 0  standUp 7(2023-12-03)